benhaslett/SimpleNetworkMonitor/README.md

 # SimpleNetworkMonitor
-A quick and dirt network monitor alert script
+A quick and dirty network monitor alert script